EARLY HISTORY OF MALAYSIA: HOMINIDS, FIRST PEOPLE, PROTO-MALAYS

 Homo erectus lived for 1.3 million years and spread from Africa to Europe and Asia.
 Paleontologist Alan Walker told National Geographic, Homo erectus "was the velociraptor of its day.
 If you could look one in the eyes, you wouldn't want to.
 It might appear to be human, but you wouldn't connect.
 You'd be prey."

 The oldest evidence of early human habitation in Southeast Asia was discovered in 2008 when stone hand-axes were unearthed in the historical site of Lenggong in Malaysia dating back 1.83 million years.
-Archeology News reported: Mokhtar Saidin of the Universiti Sains Malaysia Centre for Archaeological Research and his team “found a suevite axe as well as flake and chopping tools in 2008, in rocks churned up by lorries in an area called Bukit Bunuh.
-The hand-held axe Mokhtar uncovered looked good for slicing hide, cutting meat or dismembering carcasses.
-[Source: New Straits Times, May 22, 2011, archaeologynewsnetwork.blogspot.jp ]
+Mokhtar Saidin of Universiti Sains Malaysia’s Centre for Archaeological Research and his team uncovered a suevite hand axe along with flake and chopping tools at Bukit Bunuh in the Lenggong Valley in 2008.
+The artifacts were found in rocks disturbed by plantation activity, and the hand-held axe showed clear suitability for tasks such as cutting meat or processing animal carcasses.
+[Source: Archeology News, New Straits Times, May 22, 2011, archaeologynewsnetwork.blogspot.jp ]

 Niah Caves